 Serious walking - It involves remote regions, such as Mount Everest, Mount Kailash, and needs about 2 or more days to get there, and takes 3 or more days to finish the routes.

 Generally, April to June and September to October is best time with moderate temperature and little rain and snow.
 July and August are great period but rainy season with bad road condition.
 Hiking at the outskirt of Lhasa city is available all year around.

 There isn't much to eat along the trek, so you have to pack enough food and drinks before your trek.
 Don't have to bring from your country, you can buy the foods suitable for trek in Lhasa or Shigatse.
 Bring a large-capacity water bottles to contain boiled water.
 If necessary, we can arrange a chief cooking for you.

 Hiking regions are usually wild and remote, hikers will generally accommodate in the villages and monasteries which offer basic guesthouses, such as the Mount Kailash trek.
 As for the route which has no villages along, camping is the only choice.

-Basic warm, confortable and firm clothings are required.
+Basic warm, comfortable and firm clothing are required.
 A pair of strong, well-fitting boots is necessary.
-We will offer tent, stove, cooking utensil and other necessary equipments for trekking and campting.
-The private gears and equipments, such as sleeping bag is suggested to bring on your own.
+We will offer tent, stove, cooking utensil and other necessary equipment for trekking and camping.
+The private gears and equipment, such as sleeping bag is suggested to bring on your own.

 Following are latest questions and answers from our webusers and customers.
 You can learn many useful information from the discussion and cases.
 You can also join in the discussions or ask your own question.
 Our experts will help you ASAP.